Upload new images. The image library for this site will open in a new window.

 research balloon launches on UD's farm.

-The research activity of the Department of Physics and Astronomy is diverse and substantial.
-Undergraduate participation in research is strongly encouraged.
+The research activity of the Physics and Astronomy Department and of the Bartol Research Institute, in Sharp Laboratory, is diverse and substantial.
+Undergraduate participation in research is encouraged.

 Move this whole section up, swapping places with the section above it.